These custom Dodge camper van companies do all the heavy lifting.

-The Sandstone Dodge Ram Promaster campervan conversion is a gorgeous build with an extra-large convertible bed.
+The Sandstone Dodge Ram Promaster campervan for sale is a gorgeous build with an extra-large convertible bed.
 Do your work at the table during the day, then stretch out in comfort at night.

 This Dodge camper van build starts at $38,000 and is great for people looking for a little more space in their vans.

 You’ll get eight custom cushions, tons of storage space, a removable table, kitchen and solar setup.

 If you want to go above and beyond a standard conversion, you can also order a custom van from OGAVans.